 Students interested in applying for an Ontario Graduate Scholarship should consult the School of Graduate Studies website for reference on eligibility, conditions and application forms.

-All domestic students (Canadian citizens, permanent residents) can access an interest subsidized loan to cover the full cost of their tuition, University incidental fees and Rotman-specific ancillary fees from the Royal Bank of Canada (RBC) for the MMA program.
-International students (those on study visas) can also access a RBC loan secured with a qualified Canadian resident co-signer, cash collateral, or standby letter of credit.
+All domestic students (Canadian citizens, permanent residents) can access an interest subsidized loan to cover the full cost of their tuition, University incidental fees and Rotman-specific ancillary fees from the Royal Bank of Canada (RBC) or Bank of Montreal (BMO) for the MMA program.
+International students (those on study visas) can also access a RBC or BMO loan secured with a qualified Canadian resident co-signer, cash collateral, or standby letter of credit.
 The Rotman School pays the interest incurred on this specialized student loan for the duration the student is enrolled in the MMA program up to June 30 of their graduating year.

 Rotman Interest Subsidy Program (RISP)